 The doors of Christ Church Cathedral are open 7 days a week, and everyone is welcome.

-Almost two dozen worship services are held weekly in English and French, some accompanied by organ and choir.
+Almost a dozen worship services are held weekly in English and French, some accompanied by organ and choir.
 In addition, hundreds of people come for help in the course of the year: they might need someone to talk to, or food, or money, or prayer, or absolution.
 Every day a priest is available, and such encounters happen almost daily.
 Some people come and we never know why.
 Some sleep in the safety of the Cathedral grounds.